Bookkeeping: Daybooks

+All business transactions must be recorded in a timely and organized manner in the primary books of entry (Journals/Daybooks).
+With the exception of cash transaction, the timely recording of transactions does not require daily entry.
+Nonetheless a temporal link must exist between the transactions and their accounting entry.

 Petty cash book

 A petty cash book is a record of small-value purchases before they are later transferred to the ledger and final accounts; it is maintained by a petty or junior cashier.
 This type of cash book usually uses the imprest system: a certain amount of money is provided to the petty cashier by the senior cashier.
 This money is to cater for minor expenditures (hospitality, minor stationery, casual postage, and so on) and is reimbursed periodically on satisfactory explanation of how it was spent.

 The balance of petty cash book is Asset.
+Taking into account the expenses paid from the cash register and recorded in the cash report, along with the final cash balance from the previous day, the daily income and therefore the revenue are calculated.
+This calculation is crucial for tax compliance and control.

 Journals

 Journals are recorded in the general journal daybook.
 A journal is a formal and chronological record of financial transactions before their values are accounted for in the general ledger as debits and credits.
 A company can maintain one journal for all transactions, or keep several journals based on similar activity (e.g., sales, cash receipts, revenue, etc.), making transactions easier to summarize and reference later.
 For every debit journal entry recorded, there must be an equivalent credit journal entry to maintain a balanced accounting equation.